Learning with Stochastic Orders: Experiments

+\textbf{Probing mode collapse} To investigate how training with the surrogate VDC regularizer helps alleviate mode collapse in GAN training, we implemented GANs trained with the IPM objective alone and compared this to training with the surrogate VDC regularizer for a mixture of 8 Gaussians target distribution.
+In \autoref{fig:mode_collapse} given in \autoref{sec:probing} we quantify mode collapse by looking at two scores: 1) the entropy of the discrete assignment of generated points to the means of the mixture 2) the negative log likelihood (NLL) of the Gaussian mixture.
+When training with the VDC regularizer to improve upon the collapsed generator $g_0$ (which is taken from step 55k from the unregularized GAN training), we see more stable training and better mode coverage as quantified by our scores.

 \textbf{2D point cloud generation with $d_{CT}$} We apply learning with the CT distance in a 2D generative modeling setting.
 Both the generator and CT critic architectures are comprised of fully-connected neural networks with maxout non-linearities of kernel size 2.
-Progression of the generated samples can be found in left-hand panel of \autoref{fig:gen}, where we see that the trained generator accurately learns the ground truth distribution.
+Progression of the generated samples can be found in the right-hand panel of \autoref{fig:gen}, where we see the trained generator accurately learn the ground truth distribution.
 All experiments were performed in a single-CPU compute environment.